JfHarris/tom_biz/README.md

-Simple website for a friend's business.
+Choices of websites for a friend's business.

-Add phone number
-FB address
-Complete contact form
+simple
+modern